Updated on 2/29/2024

-This article helps plaintiffs and attorneys alike learn more about lawsuit loans in South Carolina.
+This article helps plaintiffs and attorneys alike learn more about lawsuit loans and alternatives in South Carolina.
 Below you will find the following information:

 Due to stringent regulation in South Carolina, the few lawsuit loan companies that legally service the state have a minimum funding requirement of $90,000 to $110,000.
 The South Carolina Bar has issued an advisory opinion indicating that lawyers may participate in these transactions.